Predicting the mechanical properties of spring networks: Methods

 \subsection{Simulation}

 The simulation was created for the purpose of this research.
 In each run we simulated a strip with length to width ratio of 4:1.
-A total of about $13 \times 13 \times 4 = 676$ vertexes, corresponding to about $1000$ edges, depending on the exact details of each simulation.
+A total of about $13 \times 13 \times 4 = 676$ vertexes, corresponding to about $1000$ edges, depending on the exact details of each simulation. {Energy minimization was done using a simple gradient descent, implemented as the SciPy.Optimize.Minimize() class in Python}.

 When creating a lattice, vertexes were positioned using the base vectors -

 where $0<\phi,\psi$ are the shear and elongation parameters, respectively, and are used to control the shape of the triangles. $\psi =\phi = 1$ corresponds to an equilateral triangle, and any $\phi =1 $ is an isosceles triangle.
 The strip was created by keeping all vertexes whose coordinates satisfy $0\leq x \leq 13$ and $0\leq y \leq 52$ ("trimming").
 Different orientations lattices were created by rotating the base vectors before trimming, so that the strip orientation remains constant, but the orientation of triangles relative to it changes.